GreatDevelopers/greatdevelopers.github.com/git/index.md

 2. Version Control System, What is VCS?, Local, Centralized, Distributed VCS
 3. Installation of Git
 4. Command Line Basics
     1. Change, Create File and Directory,
     1. List Items,
-Remove File and Directory,
+    1. Remove File and Directory,
-Copy and Move Directory
+    1. Copy and Move Directory
+5. Introduction
-5. Introduction to Git
+    1. Introduction to Git
-Three Stage Architecture,
+    1. Three Stage Architecture,
-How Git Differs from Other Version Control Systems
+    1. How Git Differs from Other Version Control Systems
 6. Git Basics
-Initializing a Git Repository,
+    1. Initializing a Git Repository,
-Adding files and committing to repository, Repositories history and status
+    1. Adding files and committing to repository,
+    1. Repositories history and status
 7. Branching
-What is branching and why do we need branching?, Creating and switching between branches,
+    1. What is branching and why do we need branching?,
+    1. Creating and switching between branches,
-Branch logging and deleting a branch.
+    1. Branch logging and deleting a branch.
 8. Merging
-Basic Merging and Recursive Merging,
+    1. Basic Merging and Recursive Merging,
-Merge Conflicts,
+    1. Merge Conflicts,
-Resolving Conflicts
+    1. Resolving Conflicts
 9. Rebasing
-What is rebasing and how is it different from merging?, Rebasing a branch,
+    1. What is rebasing and how is it different from merging?,
+    1. Rebasing a branch,
-Advantages and Disadvantages of Rebasing
+    1. Advantages and Disadvantages of Rebasing
 10. Stashing
 11. Advanced tools
-Cleaning the working repository,
+    1. Cleaning the working repository,
-Changing commit messages and content.,
+    1. Changing commit messages and content.,
-Checking past commits,
+    1. Checking past commits,
-Git reset,
+    1. Git reset,
-Reverting commits,
+    1. Reverting commits,
-Deleting commits from github,
+    1. Deleting commits from github,
-CherryPicking commits.
+    1. CherryPicking commits.